The oldest public wildflower garden in the United States

 Below: Common Periwinkle makes an excellent ground cover for a shady area as this hillside along Violet Way in the Garden indicates.

 Notes: Common Periwinkle is not indigenous to the Garden.
 It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-She reported planting it in 1947 and 1948, and has been in the Woodland Garden ever since.
+She reported planting it in 1947, '48 and 1956, and has been in the Woodland Garden ever since.
+When Martha Crone retired as Curator she wrote in the Autumn issue of The Fringed Gentian™ [Vol. 6, no. 4] of what she considered her notable successes in the Garden and one listed as outstanding was the patch of Running Myrtle.
 The plant is widely distributed in the eastern half of the United States and Canada and less so in the western half.
-In is not native in any State.
+In is not native in any State, but native to Europe.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.